collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Viewing branches in your repository- branches tab, can delete, change default Create a branch by command line or in the browser below the commit message field.

-* How/where d oyou create a user account or organization
+* How/where do you create a user account or organization
 * Understand/take tour of the parts of a user account and organization
 * Understand how to create teams with permissions
 * Access your organizational account and dashboard